-With the growing need for faster and highly accurate patient data, physicians are finding it more and more beneficial to make the switch from paper medical records to electronic ones.
+With the need for faster and highly accurate patient data is growing at a rapid rate.
+As a result, physicians are finding it more and more beneficial to switch from paper medical records to electronic ones.
 An electronic medical record is exactly what it sounds–an electronic record of a patient’s medical history.

-This shift has allowed physicians to access vital information at the click of a button–making it a huge advancement in the documentation of medicine.
+This shift has allowed physicians to access vital information at the click of a button.
+Thus, making EHRs a huge advancement in the documentation of medicine.
 You may be wondering–what does going digital mean for the productivity of my practice?
 We’re here to give you those answers.

 Weighing the pros and cons of EMR

-The rise of electronic medical records in healthcare facilities have allowed physicians and medical staff to access charts faster, relay information more efficiently and even make billing and insurance processes easier.
+Electronic medical records in healthcare facilities bring a lot to the table.
+They allow medical staff to access charts faster, relay information more efficiently and even make billing and insurance processes easier.

-Additionally, EMR systems allow patient records and history to be viewed from virtually anywhere.
+Additionally, EHR allows physicians can access patient records and history from virtually anywhere.
 Long gone are the days of searching through a sea of file cabinets for patient records.
 Instead, physicians can access records from any system that is compatible with their EMR.
 This makes communication with billing and insurance companies–along with the transference of any information–a whole lot easier.

 As you can see, EMRs come with plenty of advantages.
-While it’s great to have a system that offers interoperability, physicians are finding that these systems take up a lot of face time between them and their patients.
+While they’re great for interoperability, EHRs actually take up a lot of face time between them and their patients.
 In fact, a recent survey found that physicians cited electronic medical records as the top factor contributing to their stress.
 Shouldn’t a system be doing the opposite?
 We certainly think so.

 For every hour your physicians are spending with a patient, they’re spending an additional two hours going back into the system and charting the visit.
 Because of the complexity of the software, unfortunately, EMRs are at times, not very user-friendly–resulting in a lot of extra time spent inputting and editing information.

-As a result, many physicians have been left to grapple with the different options for faster documentation.
-We often see physicians opting for services like voice recognition software to document information into their EMR systems.
-Let’s take a look at voice recognition software and how it’s affecting documentation.
+As a result of complicated EHRs, we often see physicians opting for services like voice recognition software to document information into their EMR systems.
+Next, let’s take a look at voice recognition software and how it’s affecting the documentation.